kazzarin/bucket/README.md

 How do I install these manifests?
 ---------------------------------

-To add this bucket, run `scoop bucket add kazzarin_bucket https://github.com/kazzarin/bucket`.
+To add this bucket, run `scoop bucket add kazzarin https://github.com/kazzarin/bucket`.
 To install, do `scoop install <manifest>`.